martinkosch/NonlinearCrystals.jl/README.md

 You can use the package to inspect the nonlinear and refractive properties of various crystals, find phase-matching directions, and generate interactive plots.

-For example, to find and analyze a critical type I phasematch for third-harmonic generation of 1064 nm light in LBO, one can first plot all possible critical phasematches:
+For example, to find and analyze a critical phasematch for third-harmonic generation of 1064 nm light in LBO, one can first plot all possible critical phasematches:

 ```julia
 using NonlinearCrystals